jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 ![Ant Death Spiral](/assets/problem-solving-philosophy.png)
 _Ant Death Spiral.
 Image Needed._

-Today's political ideologies are in a death spiral.
-Whether "red", "blue", "orange" or "green", they are going in circles trying to make their limited techniques improve the economy.
-Ideologies are lead by teachers, pundits, commentators who sell their books, lectures, podcasts the worst things get.
-This echo chamber is hard to break out of because each ideology is keep telling people that its chosen techniques of tax cuts, universal health-care, highway expansion, etc. give automatic success.
+Today's political ideologies are in a sort of death spiral.
+Whether "red", "blue", "orange" or "green", they are going in circles trying to make their limited techniques improve the economy like an old martial arts coach trying to come to terms with their fighters losing mixed-martial arts fights.
+Their echo chamber's are hard to break out of because each ideology is keep telling people that its chosen techniques of tax cuts, universal health-care, highway expansion, etc. give automatic success.
 And when we continue to feel the pain of real life problems, we're told other ideologies are not options because they break the ideological rulebook.
 Even worse, we're told we must attack other ideologies because the failing economy is _their_ fault.

 The truth is, all political ideologies and their economic techniques are incomplete.

 That's why I wrote _Techvolution_.
 It helps break any steadfast loyalty to one ideology and encourages you to realize you're a lifeform in Nature, and thus the only rules and techniques that matter are those that help you solve your specific and unique real life problems.

-Nature is a street fight for the polar bear, martial artis, and you.
-For every one on Earth, evolution is the only teacher you need.
+Nature is a street fight for the polar bear, martial artists, and you.
+For every creatire on Earth, evolution is the only teacher you need.

 If we could teach evolution to polar bears, they'd have an easier time adapting to the times.
-When fighters did embrace evolution, they had a much easier time getting improved.
+When fighters did embrace evolution, they had a much easier time improving.
 When we all embrace evolution in our politics, we'll have the freedom of mind to mix and match ideologies to overcome any economic problem.
 Be it a dreadful morning commute, rising climate change, or debilitating government bureaucracy.
 This new philosophy might be called mixed-ideological politics.

 Seeing through the death spiral of today's ideological echo chambers isn't easy.
 The constant storytelling of Twitter feeds, cable news, dinner table arguments is persuasive and hard to get away from.
 To see above today's political noise and salesmanship requires a solid understanding of storytelling.
 Once you got that, you'll avoid being sucked into the false security of ideological echo chambers.

-Once you're protected from ideological stortelling, you can adopt mixed-ideological politics.
+Once you're protected from ideological storytelling, you can adopt mixed-ideological politics.
 After reading this book, you'll be as powerful in your politics as a mixed-martial artist is in a fight.

 Maybe then, we'll fix our problems fast enough, so the polar bears won't need to learn evolution to cure their pain.